TSFM in-context learning for time-series classification of bearing-health status: Abstract

 \section{Abstract}

-This paper introduces a classification method using in-context learning in time-series foundation models (TSFM).
-We show how data, which was not part of the TSFM training data corpus, can be classified without fine-tuning the foundation model or training a traditional classification model.
-Examples are represented in the form of targets (class id) and covariates (data matrix) within the prompt of the model, which enables to classify an unknown covariate data pattern alongside the forecast axis through in-context learning.
-We apply this method to vibration data for assessing the health state of a bearing within a servo-press motor.
-The method transforms frequency domain reference signals into pseudo time-series patterns, generates aligned covariate and target signals, and uses the TSFM to predict probabilities how classified data corresponds to predefined labels.
-Leveraging the scalability of pre-trained models this method demonstrates efficacy across varied operational conditions.
-This marks significant progress beyond custom narrow AI solutions towards broader, AI-driven maintenance systems that could potentially be provided as Model- or Software-as-a-Service applications.
+We introduce a classification method based on in-context learning using time-series foundation models (TSFMs).
+We demonstrate how data not included in the TSFM training can be classified without fine-tuning the foundation model or training a traditional classification model.
+Examples are represented as targets (class labels) and covariates (data matrices) within the TSFM prompt, enabling the classification of unknown covariate data patterns alongside the forecast horizon through in-context learning.
+We apply this method to vibration data to assess the health state of a bearing within a servo-press motor.
+The method transforms frequency-domain reference signals into pseudo time-series patterns, generates aligned covariate and target signals, and uses the TSFM to predict class-membership probabilities for predefined labels.
+Leveraging the scalability of pre-trained models, the proposed method demonstrates effectiveness across varying operational conditions.
+This represents significant progress beyond traditional, custom AI solutions towards broader AI-driven maintenance systems that could potentially be provided as Model- or Software-as-a-Service applications.